The Legacy Museum

 The Legacy Museum: From Enslavement to Mass Incarceration is a museum in Montgomery, Alabama, that displays the history of slavery and racism in America.
 This includes the enslavement of African-Americans, racial lynchings, segregation, and racial bias.

 Development

-The museum, which opened on April 26, 2018, is founded by Montgomery's Equal Justice Initiative as a counterpart to the National Memorial to Peace and Justice, which is dedicated specifically to the memory of the victims of lynching.
+The museum, which opened on April 26, 2018, is founded by Montgomery's Equal Justice Initiative, a non-profit organization founded by Bryan Stevenson to assist in providing legal representation to inmates on death row.
+The Museum, which receives no public funding, was founded as a counterpart to the National Memorial to Peace and Justice, which is dedicated specifically to the memory of the victims of lynching.
 The development and construction of the museum and the nearby memorial cost an estimated $20 million raised from private donations and charitable foundations.
-Former Vice-President Al Gore spoke at the two-day opening summit meeting.
+To celebrate the opening of the Legacy Museum: From Enslavement to Mass Incarceration and the National Memorial for Peace and Justice, the Equal Justice Initiative held an opening ceremony and two-day Summit.
+The Summit included speakers such as Sherrilyn Ifill the Director Counsel of the NAACP Legal Defense Fund, Anthony Ray Hinton, who spent 30 years as a death row prisoner until he was represented by the EJI and proven innocent in his case, and Former Vice-President Al Gore who discussed Climate Change and Environmental Justice.
+The Summit included a multitude of speakers as well as those previously mentioned.